abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Informally, we can see that the two morphisms are indeed reverse to each other and hence form an isomorphism.
 If we want to prove that fact formally, we will do something like the following:

-Given that if two functions are isomorphic, then their composition is equal to an identity function, proving that functions $g \circ f$ and $f' \circ g'$, are isomorphic is equivalent to proving that their composition is equal to identity.
+If two functions are isomorphic, then their composition is equal to an identity function, proving that functions $g \circ f$ and $f' \circ g'$, are isomorphic is equivalent to proving that their composition is equal to identity.

 $g \circ f \circ f' \circ g' = id$